40thoughts/docker-DelugeWebUI/README.md

 ## Have fun

-And now, open your navigator and type this in the adress bar : `http://<host ip>:8112` If you installed this container on your desktop just type `http://localhost:8112` or [click here](http://localhost:8112)
+And now, open your navigator and type this in the adress bar : `http://<host ip>:8112`.<br/>
+If you installed this container on your desktop just type `http://localhost:8112` or [click here](http://localhost:8112)

-Default password id `deluge`.
+Default password is `deluge`.

-That's it!!!
+That's it !!!